Eretz Israel Museum in Tel Aviv is not only a multidisciplinary museum with many temporary exhibitions, but it is also an archeological site.

 The Alexander Museum Of Postal History & Philately

-Near to the ceramics pavilion, we found the Postal History & Philately exhibit and decided to check it out.
+We found the Postal History & Philately exhibit near the ceramics pavilion and decided to check it out.

 Other exhibits include a large-scale stamp album, where a chronological selection of Israeli stamps illustrates the changes in design and subject over the years, offering a unique narrative on the life of the country; and the philately wing, with its display of valuable and rare stamps.